McMaster Students Union: Governance

 The MSU's Constitution and Bylaws establish the political apparatus of the union and its component organs, while a separate collection of Operating Policies define the functions of service-providing departments and the operating parameters of the organization.

 The political leadership of the MSU is four officers—a President and three Vice-Presidents (Administration, Education and Finance).
 These positions are filled by students, typically after completing three or four years of study, who take a year off classes to work full-time in student government.
-The president is elected directly by the student body in annual elections held in early February, while the vice-presidents are elected by the Student Representative Assembly in early April.
+The president is elected directly by the student body in annual elections traditionally held in early February, while the vice-presidents are elected by the Student Representative Assembly in early April.
 Slates and/or political parties, though commonplace at many other student unions, are not a typical feature of the MSU's political culture.